 You are tracking everything and understanding nothing

 Early-stage teams either measure too much or too little.
 Neither problem is about data.
-Both are about the absence of a model that shows how one number connects to another.
+Both come from the absence of a model that shows how the numbers connect, who owns each one, and whether last month's work moved anything.

 Twelve spreadsheets, zero agreement